SELECT (Pull Query)¶

 Execute a pull query by sending an HTTP request to the ksqlDB REST API, and the API responds with a single response.

-The WHERE clause must contain a single primary-key to retrieve and may
+The WHERE clause must contain a value for each primary-key column to retrieve and may

 optionally include bounds on